sav-che/TL-2/Authors/Allescher, Andreas {std. Allesch.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 75](https://www.biodiversitylibrary.org/item/103858#page/87/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 75](https://www.biodiversitylibrary.org/page/33264802) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Allescher, Andreas {std.
 Allesch.}|first entry]] for this author

 ### Author

 \* Allescher, Andreas (1828-1903), German mycologist and highschool teacher, educated at a München grammar school, from 1844-1849 at the teachers college in Freising, teacher at Engedey nr.
 Berchtesgarten, starting a herbarium, studied at the University of München 1862, teacher at a business school ib.
-1872-1898, in retirement finishing his work on imperfect fungi. (*Allesch.*).
+1872-1898, in retirement finishing his work on imperfect fungi.
+**Abbreviated name**: *Allesch.*

 #### Herbarium and types